arklumpus/TreeViewer/Readme.md

 Download [`TreeViewer-Mac-x64.pkg`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Mac-x64.pkg) and double-click it (starting from version 1.2.0, the TreeViewer installer and disk image are fully signed and notarized).
 If you get a message that the app cannot be opened because it was not downloaded from the App Store, right-click or ctrl-click on the file and choose "Open", then click on the "Open" button in the dialog that opens.
 The installer will open and guide you through the process.
 It will do three main things:

 1. Copy the TreeViewer app to the `/Applications` folder.
-2. Delete any downloaded modules from previous versions of TreeVIewer.
+2. Delete any downloaded modules from previous versions of TreeViewer.
 3. Create symlinks to the TreeViewer executables (`TreeViewer` and `TreeViewerCommandLine`) in the `/usr/local/bin` folder.

 Once the installer has finished, you can run TreeViewer by opening the App in your Applications folder.
 You can also run it from the command line by typing `TreeViewer` (or `TreeViewerCommandLine` for the command line version) in a terminal window.